Vicg853/obsidian-md-storage/Langs&Runtimes/Rust/Functions/Implementations.md

 ```

 ## Simple Methods
 As said, methods are functions.
-The straightforward version of methods always receive a reference to itself as a first argument, this way, methods will be tied to a Struct's instance.
+The straightforward version of methods always receive a reference to itself as a first argument, this way, methods will be tied to a Struct's instance, but aren't limited to it.
 ```rust
 impl Quad {
 	fn area(&self) -> u64 { //<-- note the &self notation that determines this function is a tied method